 So what are the best G Suite backup solutions available on the market?
 As part of the internal competitive assessment, we tested Google Apps backup solutions.
 Criteria for the benchmarking include:

-- feature set and usability of interface
+- solution feature set

 More than 5 mln businesses use G Suite.
 Most of them rely on third party cloud-to-cloud backup tools (38%) as well as scripts and open source tools (5%), while 37% employ native G Suite data protection tools - including Google Vault.